 Cinchoo is the application framework for .NET.
-One of the main functionality it provides to the users is that application configuration management.
+One of the main functionalities it provides to the users is application configuration management.
 Application configuration is the information that application reads and/or writes at run-time from the source.

 Cinchoo configuration framework has the following powerful features:

 - One single API to deal with configuration data with multiple sources

 - Two-way, type-safe configuration management